New Chief Diversity Officer Begins Work

 What is one thing every Brockport community member could do to make this a more inclusive campus?

 One word: ownership.
-We each have a responsibility and duty to making The College at Brockport a more inclusive campus.
+We each have a responsibility and duty to making SUNY Brockport a more inclusive campus.
 Acknowledging the personal and professional ownership of our individual responsibility and duty to do our part is pivotal to true and meaningful change.
 A more inclusive campus cannot be established and maintained by any single entity at the institution alone, but in all recognizing that we are a better college, a better community, and better people when we thrive together in an academic environment that welcomes and supports us all.